Fertilizing your Aloes

 · Is for helping plants combat disease better

 · Is for helping the plant to make food

 · Is for stronger stems and cell wall structures

-NB: Always use fertilisers sparingly and according to directions to avoid fertiliser burn, whether you are using a slow release, quick release or organic fertiliser.
+NB: Always use fertilizers sparingly and according to directions to avoid fertilizer burn, whether you are using a slow-release, quick-release, or organic fertilizer.